Blog – Posted on Friday, Nov 29

 Of course, half the joy of Christmas is curling up next to the hearth with a good book in hand.
 From The Polar Express to A Christmas Carol, Christmas books spread cheer and wisdom wherever they’re read.
 And luckily, there’s one for every Christmas occasion.
 Are you wondering, for instance, if the pudding you’re served at your big family reunion is poisoned?
 Then it’s Agatha Christie’s The Adventure of the Christmas Pudding to the rescue.
 Perhaps the weather forecasts are predicting the opposite of a white Christmas?
 No problem — here’s Ezra Jack Keats’ A Snowy Day to help you disappear into a world full of snow.

-If you’re looking to pick up a little something to get yourself in the holiday spirit, we’ve got you covered with 40 of the best Christmas books.
+If you’re looking to pick up a little something to get yourself in the holiday spirit (or inspire you to treat every day like it's Christmas), we’ve got you covered with 40 of the best Christmas books.
 There’s something here for everyone, from the classics to the more obscure — but just as enjoyable.
 Happy reading, and Merry Christmas!

 1. Letters from Father Christmas by J.R.R.
 Tolkien